Metabyte2710/RGB/Aura-Controller-Registers.md

 This page is a work in progress.
 Register and mode names are unofficial, I tried to name them based on what I think they do.
 They're subject to change as well, though the values should be good.

 # **AURA_REG_COLORS_DIRECT** 0x8000
-15 bytes of color data to this address for direct color control (AURA_REG_DIRECT = 1).
+15 bytes of color data beginning at this address for direct color control (AURA_REG_DIRECT = 1).

 Format is RBGRBGRBGRBGRBG.
 Each Aura controller supports up to 5 outputs.

 # **AURA_REG_COLORS_EFFECT** 0x8010
 15 bytes of color data beginning at this address for internal effects color control (AURA_REG_DIRECT = 0).

 Format is RBGRBGRBGRBGRBG.
 Each Aura controller supports up to 5 outputs.

 # **AURA_REG_DIRECT** 0x8020